MatthiasNickles/diff-SAT/README.md

 (respectively _Differentiable Answer Set Programming_) where a variant of Gradient Descent is directly embedded in the core ASP or SAT solving algorithm.
 Essentially, Differentiable Satisfiability chooses (during the search for a satisfying model) the truth values of nondeterministic Boolean variables depending on the values of partial derivatives of the user-defined cost function.
 This is used to iteratively generate models until the cost function's minimum is approximately reached.
-This approach is typically much faster and economic than converting the problem (in those instances where such a conversion would be possible) to Linear Program form or to a regular SAT, CSP (Constraint Satisfaction Problem) or a standard
+This approach works typically much faster than via converting the problem (in those instances where such a conversion would be possible) to Linear Program form or to a regular SAT, CSP (Constraint Satisfaction Problem) or a standard
 ASP optimization problem using model reification.